-Properly coded clinical reports are one of the cornerstones of an effective healthcare practice, and that’s why it’s often one of the most substantial parts of compliance training for institutions.
-In the best of circumstances, every report is clear, coding is straightforward, and there’s no need for additional clarity — but this is often not the case.
+Properly coded clinical documentation is one of the cornerstones of an effective healthcare practice, and that’s why it’s often one of the most substantial parts of compliance training for institutions.
+In the best of circumstances, every medical note is clear, coding is straightforward, and there’s no need for additional clarity — which is often not the case.
 A physician query can result from improper, incomplete, or insufficient clinical documentation that requires increased clarity.

 What Is a Physician Query?